Skip to content

 transport_type: streamable_http (MCP spec 2025-03-26) or sse (legacy HTTP+SSE).

-auth_type: none, bearer, header, or basic, auth secret stored encrypted.
+auth_type: none, bearer, header, basic, or oauth, secrets stored encrypted.

 Step 2, Point your client at the proxy URL